tohyuting/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list the data in the application.
+1. User requests to list the supplier and warehouse data in the application.
 2. CLI-nic retrieves all supplier and warehouse entries, shows lists of suppliers and warehouses and shows a success message.

+    Use case ends.

+**Use case: UC13 List all macros**

+**MSS**

+1. User requests to list the macros saved in the application.
+2. CLI-nic retrieves all presently saved macros, and shows it on the GUI.

+    Use case ends.

+**Extensions**

+* 1a.
+There are no presently saved macros.

+  * 1a1.
+CLI-nic shows a message to notify the user that no macros were found.

     Use case ends.